golioth/docs/docs/firmware/golioth-firmware-sdk/firmware-upgrade/README.md

 ### Cloud Side

-The Golioth Cloud stores firmware as "artifacts" that can optionally include tags and blueprints to filter which devices are targeted.
-For example, you might tag a few devices as "dev" to test firmware rollouts, or categorize a hardware blueprint for all of the "nRF9160_asset_tracker" devices in your IoT fleet.
-A release is created using the artifact.
-Devices will automatically see new release version and begin the update process.
-Golioth includes a one-click rollback feature if you ever need to revert a rollout.
+The Golioth Cloud stores firmware as "artifacts".
+Artifacts are included in deployments, which can be rolled out to groups of devices.
+Devices targeted by a deployment will automatically see new artifact version and begin the update process.
+Read more about how deployments are handled in the Golioth Cloud in the [OTA Updates Documentation](../../../device-management/5-ota/README.md).

 ### Device Side

-When a device registers for firmware upgrades, it will receive a manifest from the Golioth cloud each time a release rollout change occurs.
+When a device registers for firmware upgrades, it will receive a manifest from the Golioth cloud each time a deployment occurs.
 The SDK automatically parses the manifest, comparing the received firmware version number with the version the device is currently running.
 If the manifest version is newer, the SDK begins a block download of the artifact.
 The exact device firmware upgrade (DFU) mechanism used to verify and flash the firmware varies from platform to platform.
 Upon successful update, the device reports the new firmware version number to the cloud.